The Mind And Stress

 6. Learn to mediate or even teach yourself self-hypnosis via books, the internet or a therapist.

-7. De-clutter your surroundings.
-A messy environment usually just adds to your stress levels.
+7. Clutter is costly; a messy environment usually just adds to your stress levels, and that absolutely also includes your digital environment.

 8. Learn to do less.
 Look at what actions and things you are doing that are unnecessary, superfluous or unenjoyable and (if you can) eliminate them.